sanqingqu/tongji_sanitation_car/README.md

 #### Use Cameras

+it envolves changing the permission of accessing the cameras, see http://wiki.ros.org/libuvc_camera for details.

 read fisheye camera image:
 ```bash
 rosrun libuvc_camera camera_node _width:=1920 _height:=1080 _frame_rate:=30 _video_mode:=mjpeg # should not change the args